Sage Gives Credit Where It’s Due

 After your official transcripts have been evaluated, we’ll send you a Transfer Equivalency Report.
 The report is a listing all of the courses taken elsewhere with their Sage equivalencies.
 At orientation, when you meet with your advisor, you will receive a degree audit or academic evaluation, which are both advising tools used to detail requirements of the degree you are seeking at Sage.

-There are three parts of an audit and/or evaluation: the general education requirements, major requirements and liberal arts requirements.
-The degree audit is intended to show progress in meeting the requirements of the degree.
+There are three parts of a program evaluation: the general education requirements, major requirements and liberal arts requirements.
+The evalaution is intended to show progress in meeting the requirements of the degree.

 - For bachelor degree students, Sage will accept up to 66 credits from a 2-year institution and up to 75 credits from a 4-year institution (or a combined 2/4).